Personal Finance: How I use Zelle

 - Limitations

-- Not all banks offer Zelle, so it's essential to check with your specific institution for availability.
+- Not all financial institutions offer Zelle, so it's essential to check with your specific institution for availability.

 - Zelle is primarily designed for domestic transfers and may not support international transactions.